n-j-91/assignment-solution/README.md

    > - Consider test_upload_file to be correct.
    > - Implement this upload_file method in a way that pytest for test_upload_file passes.

-3. There are some missing statements in _./app-receiver/Dockerfile_.
+3. There are some missing directives in _./app-receiver/Dockerfile_.
-   Identify and add these missing statements to successfully build and run the docker container for app-receiver.
-See below example.
+   Identify and add these missing statements to the Dockerfile so that it can be successfully built and run as a container.
+   See below example of a successful execution of app-receiver container.
    ```
    docker run --rm app-receiver:latest
    [2021-05-04 22:11:29 +0000] [1] [INFO] Starting gunicorn 20.1.0